Introduction To Viral marketing Techniques

 It works on basic human drives and motivations such as the desire to be connected with others, greed, desire for love, popularity, and fun.
 Therefore, marketers need to work the viral strategy on common motivations of people and moreover, it should be in a format that is easily transferable to others.

-Some viral marketing experts opine that unlike traditional mass market campaign formulas that have been tried and tested over the years, there is no formula for success in a viral marketing campaign.
 It cannot be anticipated as in the case of the film industry, whether a campaign will become a hit.
 Moreover, there is no market research to evaluate what people want to see in a viral video.
 But people recognize the viral element in it when they watch it and are quite eager to share in their viral marketing network.

 Even big trans-global firms could succeed in only one or two campaigns achieving a 20% success rate while the majority of the videos went unnoticed.
 A complex mixture of factors and variables outlined above are at work and one can always get some clues from the success stories in viral.